The Kiss (Modern Family): Production and broadcast

 "The Kiss" was written by Abraham Higginbotham and directed by Scott Ellis.
 It is Abraham Higginbotham's first writing credit as he is part of the new writers who joined at the beginning of the production season.

 The episode guest starred Aaron Sanders as Jeremy, the boy Alex likes.
 Abraham had previously worked with Jesse Tyler Ferguson on the short lived sitcom, Do Not Disturb.
 It was also the fourth episode made and was filmed during late-August.
 The episode originally aired September 29, 2010.

 The episode addresses criticism the show had garnered for the lack of physical affection exhibited by Cameron and Mitchell in the first season.
 In response to the controversy, producers released a statement that a season two episode would address Mitchell's discomfort with public displays of affection.
 Executive producer and co-creator Steven Levitan has said that it was "unfortunate" that the issue had arisen, since the show's writers had always planned on such a scene "as part of the natural development of the show."
 Eric Stonestreet, who plays Cameron, says the episode isn't "driven by anything political or motivated by a movement."

 The episode was rerun on October 1, 2010, the Friday after its original airing.

 Cultural references

-When Alex works up the nerve to tell Jeremy tha she is attracted to him, she says, "I'm just a girl standing in front of a boy, asking for him to like her", before realizing to her embarrassment that it is a line from the film Notting Hill, which she nonetheless calls an "underrated movie".
+When Alex works up the nerve to tell Jeremy that she is attracted to him, she says, "I'm just a girl standing in front of a boy, asking for him to like her", before realizing to her embarrassment that it is a line from the film Notting Hill, which she nonetheless calls an "underrated movie".
 Cameron makes up a game called "kiss buggy", a parody of "punch buggy".